An Overview of Display Types

 Title and Subtitle

 Toggle the title of an analysis.
-Change the title by clicking on the name at the top of the screen.
+Click on the analysis title at the top of the screen to change it.

-You can also toggle a subtitle to add more context for other users.
+You can also toggle a custom subtitle to add more context for other users.

 X Axis

 Toggle the default X axis name, or create a custom name.
-You can also toggle the X axis tick labels as well as choose their orientation.
+You can also toggle the X axis tick labels and choose their orientation.

 Analytics X Axis